• Services ⇣

 You, as a brand owner or a sourcing manager, should rely on custom clothing manufacturers to do the following:

-• Make garments from scratch rather than offer you ready-made pieces
+• Make garments from scratch rather than offer ready-made pieces

 • Make samples according to your instructions